Jump to topic

 The average cost of a root canal without insurance ranges from:

-The average cost of a root canal with insurance ranges from:
+The average cost of a root canal with insurance coverage ranges from:

-The price of root canal therapy will depend on several factors, including:
+The cost of your root canal will depend on several factors, including:

 Molars are the most difficult teeth to treat, so they will cost the most.
 A front tooth will typically be the least expensive, while bicuspid (mid-mouth) teeth will be between these prices.